suyogT17/Dsa-SystemDesign/README.md

     5. Rat in a maze - using DFS
     6. Find all bridges in graph - using DFS
     7. find all Articulation Points - using DFS
+    8. Clone Graph - using BFS/DFS
+    9. Minimum steps by knight - using BFS
+    10. Count islands -  using BFS
   - Undirected Graph
     1. Implementation of undirected graph with weights
     2. Detect cycle in undirected graph using DFS/BFS algo